-- i With or without cause, an S.B.A.
+a.
+With or without cause, an S.B.A.
 Executive Board Member may be impeached if the S.B.A.
-President or Vice-President is presented with a petition for impeachment including the signature of two-thirds of all Law School Students - 2.
+President or Vice-President is presented with a petition for impeachment including the signature of two-thirds of all Law School Students.

 Removal from Office.

-Once impeached, an Executive Board Member is subject to a public hearing to determine removal from office. - 3.
-The hearing is to be presided over by the Chairperson of the College of Law Ethics Council. - 4.
-Quorum for the hearing is the entirety of the Executive Board. - 5.
-The Executive Officer who initiated impeachment or the proponent of the petition for impeachment shall be permitted to make a case to the Executive Board in support of removal. - 6.
-The accused shall be permitted to make a rebuttal case. - 7.
-The presider shall admit evidence and testimony as is required in the interest of justice. - 8.
-During the hearing, the proponent of removal must show cause for impeachment beyond a reasonable doubt. - 9.
-Once cases are made, the Executive Board (excluding the accused and accuser) is to vote as to whether the proponent has proven cause beyond a reasonable doubt - 10.
-Cause for removal is limited to:< > Violation of this Constitution; Violation of the terms of the WVU College of Law Student Handbook or the Student Code of Professional Responsibility; Stealing or misallocating S.B.A. funds; Substantial nonperformance of duties; Failure to attend at least 75 % of S.B.A. meetings in one semester without cause; Three consecutive absences from regularly scheduled meetings without cause; Failure to meet eligibility requirements as defined by this Constitution; and/orCommitting an offense that would be a violation of the West Virginia University Campus Student CodeSuch a violation need not be proven in accordance with the procedures set forth by the West Virginia University Campus Student Code, but rather in accordance with the procedures set forth by this Constitution. - 11.
-A unanimous vote is needed to remove a Board Member from office. - 12.
+Once impeached, an Executive Board Member is subject to a public hearing to determine removal from office.

+- 1. The hearing is to be presided over by the Chairperson of the College of Law Ethics Council. - 2.
+Quorum for the hearing is the entirety of the Executive Board. - 3.
+The Executive Officer who initiated impeachment or the proponent of the petition for impeachment shall be permitted to make a case to the Executive Board in support of removal. - 4.
+The accused shall be permitted to make a rebuttal case. - 5.
+The presider shall admit evidence and testimony as is required in the interest of justice. - 6.
+During the hearing, the proponent of removal must show cause for impeachment beyond a reasonable doubt. - 7.
+Once cases are made, the Executive Board (excluding the accused and accuser) is to vote as to whether the proponent has proven cause beyond a reasonable doubt. - 8.
+Cause for removal is limited to: - a.
+Violation of this Constitution; - b.
+Violation of the terms of the WVU College of Law Student Handbook or the Student Code or Professional Responsibility; - c.
+Stealing or misallocating S.B.A. funds; - d.
+Substantial nonperformance of duties; - e.
+Failure to attend at least 75% of S.B.A. meetings in one semester without cause; - f.
+Three consecutive absences from regularly scheduled meetings without cause; - g.
+Failure to meet eligibility requirements as defined by this Constitution; and/or - h.
+Committing an offense that would be a violation of the West Virginia University Campus Student Code

+- i.
+Such a violation need not be proven in accordance with the procedures set forth by the West Virginia University Campus Student Code, but rather in accordance with the procedures set forth by this Constitution. - 9.
+A unanimous vote is needed to remove a Board Member from office. - 10.
 If a unanimous verdict for removal is reached, the removal is immediate and not subject to appeal and the Board Member shall be replaced subject to the provisions of this Constitution.